cruelkratos/multithreaded-bloom-filters/README.md

 *I did this project basically coz I wanted to do some multithreading in C++ and use C++ other than just doing algorithm problems.*

+Possibly will Integrate this with Distributed DDOS Detection project for **ip membership** tests.

 ## Features

 - **Thread-Safe**: Full concurrent support with atomic operations